aadityamishra16/Simple-Voting-System/README.md

 The voting program has ended.

 # 👨‍💻 Straightforward Logic

 Developed as a beginner-friendly C programming project to demonstrate basic concepts like arrays, loops, conditionals, and user input.

+Developed as a beginner-friendly C programming project to demonstrate basic concepts like arrays, loops, conditionals, and user input.